 - Quiet and Discreet: Allows for private pumping sessions in almost any setting.

-- Cost-Effective: An economical option both for initial purchase and long-term maintenance.
+- Cost-Effective: An economical option for both initial purchase and long-term maintenance.

 - Gentle and Controlled: Mothers can precisely control suction strength and rhythm, often leading to a more comfortable experience and helping to prevent nipple soreness.